kylebarrow/chibi/README.md

 </html>
 ```

 #### $(selector).val(value)
-*Gets or optionally sets the value of a form element selector.*
+*Gets or optionally sets the value of matching form element.*

-**val** with no arguments will return either a value string (only one matching form field DOM element found) or array of value strings (more than one matching form field DOM element found).
+**val** with no arguments will return the value string of the first matching form element found.
+For select lists, Chibi will return the selected option value string, if any.
+For select lists with multiple selects, Chibi will return an array of selected option value strings, if any.

-*value* will set the value of the matching form field DOM elements.
+*value* will set the value of matching form field elements.
+For select lists, this will select the option matching this value.
+For select lists with multiple selects, passing an array of values will select all options in the select list matching these values.

 ```html